Muukid/muAudioFile/README.md

 ```

-Listed limitations from [the inspecific function to get a wrapper from an audio file](#get-wrapper-from-audio-file) apply.
+Listed limitations from [the unspecific function to get a wrapper from an audio file](#get-wrapper-from-audio-file) apply.

 ## WAVE known bugs and limitations